 Prof Danese leads the Stress & Development Lab.
 Research from his team has led to highly-cited publications on the measurement of childhood trauma, risk factors for trauma exposure, biological mechanisms through which trauma affects later health, mechanisms of resilience, modelling of individualised risk prediction for trauma-related psychopathology, and the epidemiology of child trauma and trauma-related psychopathology.
 He is a co-investigator on the Environmental-Risk (E-Risk) Longitudinal Twin Study which follows 2,232 British twins born in 1994-1995.
 He is also a co-investigator on the Dunedin Multidisciplinary Health and Development Study, a life-course investigation of 1,037 individuals born in 1972-1973 in Dunedin, New Zealand.

 For his research, Prof Danese was awarded the 2007 Wellcome Trust Research Training Fellowship in Clinical Sciences, the 2008 Scholar Award from the Psychoneuroimmunology Research Society (PNIRS), the 2009 NARSAD Young Investigator Award, the 2009 Young Investigator Award from the Society for Developmental Origins of Adult Health (DOHaD), the 2010 Denis Hill Prize for Junior Medical Faculty at the Institute of Psychiatry, the 2010 Royal Society of Medicine Mental Health Foundation Research Prize, the 2015 Society for Research in Child Development (SRCD) Early Career Research Contribution Award, and the 2016 and 2019 American Academy of Child and Adolescent Psychiatry (AACAP) Senior Researcher Award.
+Prof Danese was named Web of Science / Clarivate “Highly Cited” Researcher in Psychiatry and Psychology in 2019.

 He is also an active clinician at the South London and Maudsley NHS Foundation Trust, where he is Honorary Consultant Child & Adolescent Psychiatrist at the National & Specialist CAMHS Clinic for Trauma, Anxiety, and Depression.
 This national service attracts referrals from across the UK and abroad for second opinion on diagnosis and treatment of difficult-to-treat young people with Post-Traumatic Stress Disorder (PTSD), anxiety disorders, and unipolar depression, often as a last option before inpatient admissions.
 The clinic has also worked with NHS-England and the Department of Health to deliver screen and treat programmes for British families affected by terrorist attacks in the UK and abroad.
 Along with his clinical team, Professor Danese has written open-access resources on Post- Traumatic Stress Disorder (PTSD) and on how to support children who experienced traumatic events.
 He has also written chapters on the psychopharmacology of emotional disorders in children and young people in the Maudsley Prescribing Guidelines and on childhood maltreatment on the leading Rutter’s Textbook of Child & Adolescent Psychiatry.